 From the preface:

-This new edition of Moby-Dick or, the Whale contains Melville’s complete text, with one small transformation: each word appears only once.
-After a word first appears, it evaporates forever, never to be found again in the book.
-The punctuation, however, remains intact.
-As soon as the most common connecting words begin to disappear, grammar starts to fracture and sentences crumble into a trail of disjointed phrases, pulling the reader into an accelerating vortex of lexical debris — the skeletal remains of language (Ch.
-19):
+This new edition of Moby-Dick or, the Whale contains Melville’s complete text, with one small transformation: each word occurs only once.
+After a word appears, it evaporates forever, never to be seen again.
+One by one, words vanish without a trace, grammar falters, and sentences splinter, leaving a trail of orphaned punctuation in their wake—the flotsam cargo of a foundering ship.
+The reader soon descends into an accelerating vortex of lexical debris, the skeletal remains of language:

-The book abounds with passages containing punctuated streams of encrypted signals that resist decipherment through reason alone.
-Witness the rising crescendo of urgency and astonishment in the book’s final scenes (Ch.
-135):
+Thus transformed, the book abounds with punctuated streams of encrypted signals whose meaning stubbornly resists decipherment through reason alone.
+Witness the rising crescendo of urgency and astonishment in the book’s final scenes:

-The evaporative process strips away the familiar landmarks of language, leaving a distilled residue of meaning that defies rational thought, yet possesses its own unitive symbolic significance.
-Remarkably, the gradual disintegration of language actually draws us closer to Ishmael’s own humanity.
-As Ishmael’s disorienting descent into the deep progresses, the swarms of marks and scratches on the page intensify, and we become co-participants in an archetypal journey into the psyche.
-Together with Ishmael we abandon the safety of land, head out to sea, and fall deeper into the abyssal wilderness of Ahab’s doomed adventure.
-Together we descend into the maelstrom of his unconscious and unreasoning obsession.
-And together we drift in the wreckage — brethren survivors of an encounter with the transcendent, in whose presence words invariably fail.
-Language may be what elevates and distinguishes us as humans, but it is its inevitable failure that unifies us as the tender mortal beings we truly are.
+Although the residue of this evaporative process defies rational thought, it nonetheless possesses a unitive symbolic significance; for it is in the disintegration of the familiar landmarks of language that we are drawn even closer to Ishmael’s humanity.
+As his descent into the deep progresses, the swarms of marks and scratches on the page intensify, and we become co-participants in an archetypal journey into the psyche.
+Together with Ishmael we abandon the safety of land, head out to sea, and fall deeper into the abyssal wilderness of Ahab’s doomed adventure; together we descend into the maelstrom of his unconscious and unreasoning obsession; and together we drift in the wreckage, brethren survivors of an encounter with the transcendent, in whose presence words invariably fail.
+Language may be what elevates us and distinguishes us as humans, but it is its inevitable failure that unifies us as the tender mortal beings we truly are.